2021 SKAGIT VALLEY TULIP FESTIVAL WITH KIDS

 A: Another fun find is the La Conner Daffodil Festival which features the first blooms of Daffodils in March.

-These are our picks for the best family-friendly Tulip Festival events and activities the week of Spring Break
+These are our picks for the best family-friendly Tulip Festival events and activities!

-These events are happening the first week of April.
-To find more family-friendly Tulip Festival events and activities you can check the Skagit Kid Insider daily events calendar for the dates you will be heading to the festival here: https://Skagit.Kidinsider.com and you can also join the Skagit Valley Tulip Festival with Kids Facebook event to get updates and reminders throughout the month of April here: https://www.facebook.com/events/172201793602171/
+The following family-friendly events are happening during the 2020 Skagit Valley Tulip Festival during the month of April.
+To find more family-friendly Tulip Festival events and activities you can check the Skagit Kid Insider daily events calendar for the dates you will be heading to the festival here: https://Skagit.Kidinsider.com.

 I hope this helps you thoroughly take advantage of everything Skagit County has to offer during the Skagit Valley Tulip Festival!
 Use #SkagitKids for your Instagram pictures so we can all share with each other! ~Lindsay